+ISO 14001:2015

+An international standard that specifies the requirements for an environmental management system;

+Sound Industrial Relations 2014 (SIR 2014) Model

+As one of the first organisations to be accredited with the SIR 2014 certificate in 2015, we have been successfully renewing it since then.
+In 2024 we worked closely with the Cyprus Employers and Industrialists Federation (OEB) on the implementation of the Sound Industrial Relations (SIR) 2014 Model to receive a new SIR 2014 Certificate.

+This time, we went through a comprehensive audit of our policies and procedures, to help us enhance the extent to which we apply the labour legislation, and to continue adding the greatest value to our people and ensure a positive image of Grant Thornton as an employer of choice.

+The model is part of the "Sound Industrial Relations -Contemporary Enterprises III" project, which is implemented under the Cohesion Policy Programme "THALIA 2021-2027" and it is co-funded by the European Union.

+Equality Employer 2021

-- ISO 14001:2015, an international standard that specifies the requirements for an environmental management system; - Great Place to Work 2021, an award which recognises good employers by means of certification; - Sound Industrial Relations 2014 (SIR 2014) Model, which is part of the "Sound Industrial Relations Contemporary Enterprises" project and is co-funded by the Republic of Cyprus and the European Social Fund of the European Union.
-This Model is an important tool for consolidating, understanding, and properly implementing and practicing the Cyprus Labour Law in local enterprises and organisations; - Equality Employer 2021, certified by the National Certification Body of the Ministry of Labor, Welfare and Social Insurance; - Equality ALLies at work, a programme delivered in collaboration with and led by the University of Cyprus, which aims to support participants in developing themselves into honest allies for individuals who belong in groups that are socially less valued or privileged.
+Certified by the National Certification Body of the Ministry of Labour, Welfare and Social Insurance;

+Equality ALLies at work

+A programme delivered in collaboration with and led by the University of Cyprus, which aims to support participants in developing themselves into honest allies for individuals who belong in groups that are socially less valued or privileged.